ccarner/COMP90082-RS-2021/README.md

 - [models/tool.js](backend/Back_end/models/tool.js): Defines the Tool model and some functions auto-triggered functions related to the model.
 - [models/user.js](backend/Back_end/models/user.js): Defines the User mongoose model.

-The document details are shown in the diagram below:
+The document details of previous project are shown in the diagram below:

 ![RS-SystemDiagrams-DatabaseDiagram.png](Database%20Diagram.png)

+The updated and new documents from semester 1 of COMP90082 are described below:

+- The updated database schema can be found at [database_schema.pdf](docs/database_schema.pdf)

+- The information about CI/CD overview, Deployment Instructions and Deployment instances can be found at [deployment_instructions.pdf](docs/deployment_instructions.pdf)

+- The database unit test, integration test, and acceptance test documents can be found at [database_testing.pdf](tests/database_testing.pdf)

 ## Description of Deployment